 With the exception of professional artists with dedicated out-of-home studios and hobbyists with the luxury of dedicated studio space, art supplies storage never turns out looking quite as good as the uber-organized craft rooms depicted in magazines.
 Instead, art supplies tend to spill into common spaces, especially for those of us who paint at the kitchen table, sketch in bed, or stitch patterns and projects in the living room.

 Recently, a friend pointed out how I “live with” my art supplies in a unique way.
 Rather than attempting to squirrel them away in boxes and totes (that would end up cluttering common spaces anyway), I tend to think creatively about how to purpose my most-used art supplies as decor- arranging and decanting in such a way that art supplies “left out” in living spaces of my home actually become part of the look.
-Once supplies have a dedicated and attractive home, my home looks organized and my creativity is sparked by always having art supplies within reach.
+Once my art supply organization methods finds each item a dedicated and attractive home, my home looks organized and my creativity is sparked by always having art supplies within reach.

 In this post, I’ll outline a few of the ways I store my art supplies and tips that can help you organize and get inspired- because when your art supplies are always visible and always at the ready, you can be ready to create whenever the inspiration hits!

 1. Store Pens and Paintbrushes in Vases and Planters

 Vintage planters can make great pieces to store and display are supplies of various sizes.
 Vases and pitchers store tall paintbrushes while small, squatty houseplant planters can contain pens and markers.
 Grouped together in like vessels, these distinctly different types of art supplies create a unified and organized appearance on a bookshelf or tabletop.